Urban chicken keeping: Noise

 In some areas, roosters are banned, and only hens are allowed, and in limited numbers, to prevent problems with noise.
 Hens are relatively quiet as compared to pet dogs, though hens often vocalize after an egg is laid for a few minutes.
 The noise level during this squawking period has been measured at around 63 decibels, or about the level of two people talking.
 Other than post-laying squawking, normal hen sounds are not audible at 25 ft.

 In Columbia, South Carolina it was argued that leaf blowers were far louder than chickens, that dogs produce more waste than chickens do, so neither of those concerns were a valid reason to keep a ban on them.
 However, the average chicken defecates upwards of seventy times a day, compared with a dog's two or three times a day, calling into question the veracity of that argument.

 In 1926 in Oakland, California, the department of public health and safety issued an order to "put your roosters in a light[-]proof coop, or devise apparatus that will hold the rooster's head down so he can't crow" in response to complaints about the noise they were making.

-Odor

-Odor concerns can be mitigated somewhat by limiting the number of chickens that a household can own.
-Unlike large commercial operations, where thousands of chickens are kept in close quarters and thus build up enough ammonia to create a powerful odor, small backyard operations produce proportionately less odor.
-Although in urban spaces where homes are situated right beside one another, steps must be taken to control odors.
-These range from regular cleaning to changing out the chicken's bedding.
-If not properly cared for, odors can become quite strong given close proximity to neighboring homes.
-The average chicken eliminates waste, on average, every fifteen to twenty minutes; a coop of nine chickens will produce approximately seven hundred (700) defecations per day.

 Unwanted predators, pests, and rodents

-Predators and rodents are already living in urban areas.
-Wild bird feeders, pet food, gardens, fish ponds, bird baths, trash waiting to be collected—all attract raccoons, foxes, rodents and flies.
-Most modern chicken pens are designed to keep predators away.
-Rats, however, may be attracted to a yard in which excess chicken food remains on the ground on a regular basis.
-Chicken owners have found many different ways of protecting chickens from predators without significant impact on the area.
+Poultry are one of the main targets of wild carnivores.
+This attraction causes concern both for residents of the area and for the ecosystem in and surrounding the area, and have been at the heart of legislation aimed at requiring chicken owners to implement measures to protect poultry from predators.
+These interventions include having closed coops, with fencing that extends at least one foot into the ground, as well as fenced roofing for the chickens.